nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 <br>

-* In this post we will learn how can we secure machine to machine communication with OAuth 2.0 Client Credentials flow
+* In this post we will learn how can we secure server-side web applications with OAuth 2.0 Authorization Code flow
-* We will also demonstrate OAuth 2.0 client credentials flow with keycloak
+* The users can be managed and

 ### Workflow of Client Credentials flow